What to Wear for Actor Headshots

 Choose clothing in solid colours that complement your skin tone.
 There's a shade in this neutral colour palette to suit everyone.

 If you love to wear bright colours, opt for a more subtle shade for your headshot.
-Pick a colour from the inner rings of the colour wheel so that it doesn't overpower you in the image.
+Pick a colour from the 2nd and 3rd ring of the colour wheel so that it doesn't overpower you or wash you out.

 Colour wheel